+- General fund.
+These are monies which are under the control of the PCC and which can be spent on any purpose it deems fit.
+This covers items such as income from collections, or payment of expenses, regular running costs, etc. - besignated fund.
 This is where the PCC might decide to put money aside for a specific purpose.
-These funds are really a subset of unrestricted funds because the PCC can, at any point, review their decision and un-designate them.
+The PCC can, at any point, review their decision and "undesignate" these funds.
 For example, the PCC might want to put £5,000 towards building a memorial garden.
-However, if urgent repairs are suddenly needed on the church hall, the PCC could then decide to un-designate the funds and use them for the hall repairs.
+However, if urgent repairs and suddenly needed on the church hall, the PCC could then decide to use the £5,000 for this reason. - The general fund and designated funds are unrestricted funds. - Restricted fund.

-Restricted fund

 This is money which can only be used for a specific purpose from the outset.
 An example would be the income from a parish fund raising event which was clearly identified as being in aid of the repair fund.
 The money could thus only be spent on the purpose identified.
 In trying to decide if a fund is restricted, it is important to ask about the donor's intention.
 Did the donor(s) give the money for a particular purpose?
 If so, the money is almost certainly a restricted fund.
 And remember, only a donor can "restrict" a fund.

-Endowment fund

-This is a fund of money which has come to the church or PCC with the specific instruction that only the interest generated by the money can be spent.
+Endowment fund.
+This is a fund of money which has come to the church or PCC with the specific instruction that in most cases only the income can be spent.
 For example, the proceeds of a legacy which specifies that the original sum is to be invested so that the income can be used for the replacement of service books.